10 players we’re most gutted took the Saudi cash: Duran, Veiga, Neymar…

 The heir to Leandro Damiao and Julian Draxler as the undisputed king of the transfer gossip column, Milinkovic-Savic’s midfield powerhouse performances for Lazio saw him consistently linked with Manchester United and Real Madrid.

-More than capable of playing in the Champions League (which Lazio have qualified for), it’s disappointing that Milinkovic-Savic has finally departed the Stadio Olimpico for Al Hilal, a club who – frankly – he’s just too good for.
+More than capable of playing in the Champions League (which Lazio qualified for), it was disappointing that Milinkovic-Savic has finally departed the Stadio Olimpico for Al Hilal, a club who – frankly – he’s just too good for.

 Allan Saint-Maximin